 He lived in a small piece of pasture adjacent to an old farmhouse.
 The house and the farm buildings, which include a small roadside chapel, are so quaint and picturesque.
 A scene so perfectly Belgian, especially with him in it.

 For as long as I can remember, something in my DNA has drawn me to horses.
 I am 37 years old and I still get distracted every time I see one.
-“Oh look, a horse!”
-I exclaim as I nearly drive off a road, staring into a field.
+“Oh, a horse!” says a little girl’s voice inside my head as I nearly drive off a road, staring into a field.
 It’s no surprise to me that I would form an attachment to this one.

 I’d pass him often on drives, jogs, or bike rides.
 When we first moved here, everything seemed foreign and scary.
 This calm, gentle looking horse in his idyllic setting was a predictable, non-threatening, lovely constant for me in a time of newness.
 Seeing him and his pretty little space in this world gave me comfort.

 I never actually met this horse.
-I never came close enough to stroke his long, sweet face or feel how soft his muzzle probably was.
+I never came close enough to stroke his long, sweet face, scarred by a too-tight noseband from long ago.
+I never felt how soft his muzzle probably was.
 But I looked at him a lot and sometimes took his picture.
 I appreciated him.

 I never saw him do anything other than stand around with his head hung a little low.
 He seemed to have a few favorite spots in his pasture.
 Sometimes, if he was close enough, I’d talk to him as I passed by.
 Yes, I’m the kind of weirdo who talks to animals.
 I’m okay with that.